Common Bankruptcy Myths

 It is possible to get a mortgage modification if you file for bankruptcy.
 The bankruptcy court in New Jersey has implemented its own loan modification process.
 In making decisions on whether to give a loan modification, a lender usually looks at debt-to-income ratios.
 Often it is the other debt that stands in the way of the modification being granted.
 A bankruptcy will eliminate that debt.
 We have helped hundreds of people obtain modifications.

-Myth 10: A Lawyer’s Fees, Not His Or Her Experience, Is Most Important
+Myth 10: A Lawyer’s Fee, Not His Or Her Experience, Is Most Important

 Bankruptcy is a legal proceeding.
-Your goal and our goal are the same — to make certain that you get a bankruptcy discharge and become debt-free.
+Your goal and our goal are the same – to make certain that you get a bankruptcy discharge and become debt-free.
 Your creditors hire very expensive and experienced bankruptcy lawyers to fight against you getting that discharge.
-We have had success in the thousands of bankruptcies we have filed in the more than 30 years of experience.
+We have had success in the thousands of bankruptcies we have filed in our more than 30 years of experience.
 Bruce Levitt was a bankruptcy trustee for more than 10 years and is experienced in looking at your case as a trustee will.
 He will spot any potential problems even before your case has been filed and will work with you to correct them.
 In bankruptcy law, experience matters.